 If I ever had any regrets in life, not buying this apartment ranks at #1.
 Before signing the lease, the owner offered us a sale price of $47,000.
 That’s right.
 People were anxious for cash, but we just didn’t have it.
 When I moved out six years later, the property value had gone up to $250,000!
 But making $203K isn’t as much of a regret as losing this wonderful space.
 We entertained, had office space + a spare bedroom, I stayed after Fabio & I broke up in 2005, my walking tours of Buenos Aires & Recoleta Cemetery project got their start here (thanks Mar!), Benjamin & I had limitless bottles of Malbec in the living room… en fin, a place that made me feel at home.
 When I renewed the lease in 2006, rent only went up to 990 pesos (about $325) because the owner knew I’d take care of this gem.
 The last increase was to 1300 pesos in 2007 (about $420); still a decent price even with building fees tripling.
 I wonder who’s living there now…

 I never tired of the big-city view or sunsets from the back balcony.
 The gargantuan Facultad de Medicina always wanted to steal the show:

 My timing may have been off when moving to Buenos Aires in 2000… or not.
 I experienced one version of the city, witnessed a major upheaval, then saw the process of recovery.
 At the same time, I walked & walked & walked as well as documented each step with a previous version of this blog.
 I doubt any of those discoveries would have happened without these apartments.
 Years working in tourism & living in Buenos Aires also gave me an urge to create something more permanent & long-lasting.
 But what?
 As I tried to navigate the dawn of the smartphone era & relate it to tourism, I ran into a brick wall.
-Nothing made sense & reading my journals from that time is a bit painful.
+Nothing made sense & my journals from that time show the frustration.
 I needed another change, I needed my best friend & I needed room to breathe.
 What’s new, Sydney?